 Cassette-to-digital converters range in price from budget-friendly to high-end.
 Legacybox breaks down the costs associated with DIY conversion, which can run between $100 and $500 when factoring in equipment, software, and your time.
 You can find basic converters for around $25 to $35, while more advanced models can cost over $100.
 Consider your budget and what features are most important to you.
 Sometimes, investing a bit more upfront can save you time and frustration.
 Top Ten Reviews offers insights on finding the best value.

-Software for Editing Converted Audio
+The Best Software for Editing Your Digital Audio

 After converting your cassettes to digital files, you might want to clean up the audio.
 Hiss, pops, and clicks are common with older tapes.
 Thankfully, several software options can help enhance your